|

 Jim Breen's web site defines

 mori soba as "soba served in a shallow steaming basket."
+Below is

 are hand-kneaded.
 This is more important in modern times to stand in